 - 1 1/2 cups coconut milk

 - Soak sticky rice in water for 1-2 hours.

 - Rinse the rice and place in a pot with a can of coconut milk and water.
 Cover and bring to a boil, then turn heat down to simmer.

-- When liquid is absorbed, remove from heat and allow to cool.
+- When the liquid is absorbed, remove from heat and allow to cool.

-- In a saucepan, bring coconut milk and coconut sugar to boil.
-Turn down the heat and allow to simmer until sauce becomes thick.
+- In a saucepan, bring coconut milk, butter, and coconut sugar to boil.
+Turn down the heat and allow to simmer until the sauce becomes thick.

 - Place a slice of mango on top.